 It is important to keep in mind that you get a borrowed reference to the object when using the "O" format string.
 However, the converter functions usually require some form of memory handling.
-In this example, if the conversion is successful, dtype will hold a new reference to a PyArray\Descr \ object, while input will hold a borrowed reference.
+In this example, if the conversion is successful, dtype will hold a new reference to a PyArray\Descr\ object, while input will hold a borrowed reference.
 Therefore, if this conversion were mixed with another conversion (say to an integer) and the data-type conversion was successful but the integer conversion failed, then you would need to release the reference count to the data-type object before returning.
 A typical way to do this is to set dtype to NULL before calling PyArg\ParseTuple and then use Py\XDECREF on dtype before returning.

 After the input arguments are processed, the code that actually does the work is written (likely calling other functions as needed).
 The final step of the C-function is to return something.
 If an error is encountered then NULL should be returned (making sure an error has actually been set).
-If nothing should be returned then increment Py\None and return it.
+If nothing should be returned then increment $Py_None$ and return it.
 If a single object should be returned then it is returned (ensuring that you own a reference to it first).
 If multiple objects should be returned then you need to return a tuple.
-The Py\BuildValue (format\string, c\variables...) function makes it easy to build tuples of Python objects from C variables.
+The $Py_BuildValue$ (format\string, c\variables...) function makes it easy to build tuples of Python objects from C variables.
 Pay special attention to the difference between 'N' and 'O' in the format string or you can easily create memory leaks.
-The 'O' format string increments the reference count of the PyObject \ C-variable it corresponds to, while the 'N' format string steals a reference to the corresponding PyObject \ C-variable.
-You should use 'O' if you only have a borrowed reference for the object and need to create one to provide for the tuple.
+The 'O' format string increments the reference count of the PyObject\

+C-variable it corresponds to, while the 'N' format string steals a reference to the corresponding PyObject \ C-variable.
+You should use 'N' if you have already created a reference for the object and just want to give that reference to the tuple.
+You should use 'O' if you only have a borrowed reference to an object and need to create one to provide for the tuple.